brentr/viless/README.md

 Lifted from BusyBox 1.21
-Modified to build stand-alone, fix bugs, improve status line display 30Kb executable size on ARM with all features enabled Lacks support for regular expressions
+Modified to build stand-alone, fix bugs, improve status line display 30 Kb executable size on ARM with all features enabled Lacks support for regular expressions
 Implements only the most commonly used : commands